 "Sorry, just the drugs letting me talk."

-I'm going through withdrawals and staring at the moon, wondering if it's the face of a laughing god or a hologram projected by NASA so they can finance fake missions to it and spend the money on malt liquor and prostitutes, and which would be worse.
-The room is full of syringes stuck in the floor like steeples to an underground deity.
-The table is covered with crack vials, which remind me of coffins, because as a formaldehyde addict I crave the contents of both.
+I'm going through withdrawals and staring at the moon, wondering if it's the face of a laughing god or just a hologram projected by NASA so they can finance fake missions to it and spend the money on malt liquor and prostitutes, and which possibility would be worse.
+The room is full of syringes stuck in the floor like steeples to an underground God.
+The table is covered with crack vials.
+They remind me of coffins, because as an addict to both crack and formaldehyde I crave the contents of both.

-I stole the man's wallet and bought some LDS, a Mormon drug that fills you with religious ecstasy, which is a lot like MMDA ecstasy except you periodically see crosses.
-If you overdose on LDS you get raptured, which resembles the end-level animation in Zool, your sprite twirling into the sky surrounded by gold coins, your parents fighting in the living room.
-You look at your mom, who's about to make a face that will make you fear relationships for the rest of your life.
+I stole the man's wallet and bought some LDS, a Mormon drug that's a lot like LSD except you periodically see angels with trumpets.
+If you overdose on LDS you get raptured.
+It looks a lot like the end-level animation in Zool where your sprite twirls into the sky surrounded by gold coins.
+I remember playing that game as a child while my parents fought in the next room.
+I look at my mom, who's about to make a face that will make me fear relationships for the rest of my life.
 But then a bunch of heroin bricks fall from the ceiling like Tetris blocks, blocking the doorway.

 The Something Awful front page news tackles anything both off and on the Internet.
 Mostly "on" though, as we're all incredible nerds.